TIC: A boost from the IRS

 This is important because each of the co-owners will usually be required by the sponsor or other co-owners to place his or her entity into a disregarded entity in order to avoid adverse legal consequences arising from the bankruptcy or death of a co-owner.
 The use of disregarded entities allows advisers and lawyers to construct sturdy real estate ownership structures.

-Voting – Under Section 6.05, the co-owners must retain the right to approve the hiring of any manager, the sale or other disposition of the property, any leases of a portion or all the property, or the creation or modification of a blanket lien.
-Any sale, lease or re-lease of a portion or all of the property, any negotiation or renegotiation of indebtedness secured by a blanket lien, the hiring of any manager, or the negotiation of a management contract (or any extension or renewal of such contract) must be by unanimous approval of the co-owners.
+Under Section 6.05, the co-owners must retain the right to approve the hiring of any manager, the sale or other disposition of the property, any leases of a portion or all of the property, or the creation or modification of a blanket lien.
+Any sale, lease, or re-lease of a portion or all of the property, any negotiation or renegotiation of the indebtedness secured by a blanket lien, the hiring of any manager, or the negotiation of a management contract (or any extension or renewal of such contract) must be by unanimous approval of the co-owners.

 For all other actions, the co-owners may agree to be bound by the vote of those holding more than 50 percent of the TIC interests in the property.
 A co-owner who has consented to an action may provide the property manager or some other person a power of attorney to execute specific documents with respect to that action, but not a global power of appointment.

 While this provision is beneficial in that it allows voting agreements and some actions to be approved by a majority vote of the co-owners, it still requires a lengthy list of actions to be approved by unanimous consent.
 Some of these actions include any lease of the property or the selection of a manager.
 Therefore, in the case of TIC interests held in a multi-tenant property, the approval of all TIC interest holders would be required to fill any vacancy in the property or the extension of any management contract.
 That could prove difficult to obtain in some situations, especially when one or more co-owners are hard to find.